 My favourite part of her class, though, was the art and craft sessions.
 She is responsible for all the handmade cards my family and friends now receive, all the Christmas decorations over the years – I remember her teaching us to make Chinese lanterns – the weaving, the knitting and so on.

 I loved watching her write with a white and gold fountain pen in indian ink.
-She held it between her 2 fingers rather than her finger and thumb and I write the same way.
 I have always loved writing with a fountain pen, though that hardly ever happens now as the iPad has taken over my life.
 There is something inspiring about ink gliding over a new sheet of good-quality writing paper.
 It seems to produce higher-quality work. (* See my follow-up post, link below).

 Somehow, it was decided that she would move up with us the following year.
 It was all so seamless and I was never happier.
 I don’t recall one bad day while in her class – but there were some amusing ones.
 Like when we had been studying tadpoles in a tank in the classroom which suddenly became frogs over the weekend and were jumping all over the place when we arrived on Monday morning.
 Then the shock we had when our 2 class mice became a dozen while our backs were turned and all these hairless pink-skinned creatures took over the cage.
 I didn’t like them and am squeamish to this day when it comes to rodents.
 I do recall her being as surprised as we were at this unexpected turn of events!